anish-lakkapragada/SeaLion/README.md

         - this is so you don't have to start training from scratch
 2. **Regression**
    - Linear Regression (Normal Equation, closed-form)
-   - Ridge Regression (closed-form solution)
+   - Ridge Regression (L2 regularization, closed-form solution)
-   - Lasso Regression
+   - Lasso Regression (L1 regularization)
    - Elastic-Net Regression
    - Logistic Regression
    - Softmax Regression